 What is 21 CFR Part 11?

-21 CFR Part 11 establishes US FDA regulations on Electronic Records & Electronic Signature (ERES) which includes electronic submissions to the FDA.
-21 CFR Part 11 defines the criteria under which ERES is considered Trustworthy, Reliable and Equivalent to paper records.
-Title 21 is the portion of Code of Federal Regulations (CFR) which governs Food and Drugs within the United States.
+21 CFR Part 11 establishes FDA regulations on Electronic Records & Electronic Signature (ERES), which includes electronic submissions to the FDA.
+21 CFR Part 11 defines the criteria under which ERES is considered Trustworthy, Reliable, and Equivalent to paper records.
+Title 21 is the portion of the Code of Federal Regulations (CFR) governing Food and Drugs in the United States.

 Subpart A – General Provisions

-- Subpart A discusses the scope of regulations, when and how it should be implemented.
+- Subpart A discusses the scope of regulations and when and how they should be implemented.

 - It also defines some key terms used in regulations.

 - Part 11 applies to all electronic records that fall under FDA Regulations.
-FDA will accept Electronic submissions instead of Paper submissions, if those submissions adhere to Part 11 requirements and are included among the types of documents that FDA accepts electronically.
+FDA will accept Electronic submissions instead of Paper submissions if those submissions adhere to Part 11 requirements and are included among the types of documents that the FDA accepts electronically.

 Subpart B – Electronic Records

-- Subpart B discusses the requirements for administration of closed and open systems.
+- Subpart B discusses the requirements for the administration of closed and open systems.

 - Closed system

-- System that can be built and tested i.e. a system on intranet that only testers and developers responsible can access.
+- System that can be built and tested, i.e., a system on the intranet that only testers and developers responsible can access.